 Practice dealing with a crisis by simulating different crisis situations.
 This will help to get everyone at your company ready for when an actual crisis occurs.

-You’ve learned how to deal with and prepare for a social media crisis.
+You’ve learned how to deal with and prepare for a crisis on social media.
 Wouldn’t it be great if you could prevent it from ever happening?
 Use the following tips to make sure your company never experiences a social media crisis.

 Create a clear social media policy for your company and make sure to get all your employees familiar with it.
 A good social media policy should contain guidelines regarding: